Do you have one of these Kwikprint Machines from Kwikprint Manufacturing Company

 From experience I can tell you that you will need to do this often.
 Also, replace, in their entirety, the screws and nuts

 often, because they strip, stretch and break.
-We have replaced ours with Stainless Steel Screws and nuts.
-This
+We have replaced ours with

 allows us to tighten everything down even tighter in an attempt to keep the machine from going out of alignment.